tppham/android-secure-s3-sync/README.txt

       user can select which
     - program should show user which account types he's currently using
   - give user option to prefer local or reomte during conflict resolution

+  - the s3 auth activity needs some cleanup
+    - make it a dialog?
+    - check creds in the background.  let user know if they worked
+    - remove cruft

+  - the s3 store needs cleanup.. some old code and some TODO items